irffanhaziq/DataManagementAssignment4/README.md

 7. Top ten users who have the occupation 'scientist' and their age is between 30 and 40 years old:
 This group consists entirely of male scientists in their 30s, with ages ranging from 31 to 40.
 This could indicate a gender imbalance in this particular demographic of the user base, or in the scientific profession during the time this data was collected.

-Overall, these outputs provide valuable insights into user demographics, movie preferences, and rating patterns within this dataset.
-They highlight popular and highly-rated movies, active user characteristics, and some interesting demographic trends among different user groups.